Urinary Incontinence test and diagnosis

 Folder with a patient's medical history

 Medical history.
 It will be review your family history, the diseases you have had, the course of any past pregnancies or births, and whether you have had any gynaecological problems.
-They will also interview you to learn about your symptoms and to identify risk factors: if you drink too much fluid, if you consume stimulating drinks (coffee, tea, etc.), if you are following a treatment with any medicines that can cause incontinence (e.g., diuretics), or alternatively retain urine, (e.g., antidepressants).
+In addition, the patient is interviewed to understand her symptoms and identify risk factors, such as taking medications that may worsen incontinence (like diuretics), or conversely, cause urine retention (like some antidepressants).

 Form with ticked boxes in a folder